Stroke is the third most common cause of death in civilized countries and the leading cause of disability in adults.

 Ochsner Medical Center, 7th Floor

 Jefferson, LA 70121

 Accolades & Awards

 - Ochsner Medical Center has achieved certification as a Comprehensive Stroke Center, making us the first in the Gulf South to be part of an elite group of providers focused on complex stroke care.

 - Nationally ranked in Neurology & Neurosurgery by US News & World Report

 - Certified Primary Stroke Center since 2005

-- Gold status with the American Heart Association Get With The Guidelines
+- Gold Plus Target status from the American Heart Association Get With The Guidelines for stroke treatment

 - Ranked Among the Top 5% in the Nation for Treatment of Stroke for 2 Years in a Row (2011-2012)

 - Ranked Among the Top 10% in the Nation for Neurosciences in 2012

 - Ranked Among the Top 5 in LA for Neurosciences in 2012 (Ranked 2 in 2012)